Aspire vs LMN vs DynaScape: Which Fits Your Landscape Business?

 Estimating

-LMN's signature move is budget-first estimating: you build an annual overhead budget, and LMN derives the hourly rates each crew must charge to hit break-even plus profit.
-It forces the discipline most contractors skip — knowing what an hour actually costs before pricing it.
+LMN's core idea is budget-first estimating: you build an annual overhead budget, and LMN derives the hourly rates each crew must charge to hit break-even plus profit.
+It forces the discipline most contractors skip, which is knowing what an hour actually costs before pricing it.
 The trade-off: setting up the budget properly takes real effort, and if the budget is garbage, every rate downstream is too.

-Aspire estimates from production rates and item catalogs tied to work tickets — powerful for commercial maintenance where the same services repeat across hundreds of properties, and it feeds purchasing and scheduling directly.
+Aspire estimates from production rates and item catalogs tied to work tickets.
+That is powerful for commercial maintenance where the same services repeat across hundreds of properties, and it feeds purchasing and scheduling directly.
 It assumes someone maintains those catalogs.
-Verdict: LMN for instilling pricing discipline in a growing company; Aspire for standardizing estimates across an office team at commercial scale.
+LMN for instilling pricing discipline in a growing company; Aspire for standardizing estimates across an office team at commercial scale.

 Scheduling & field management

-Aspire wins on depth: scheduling, routing, purchasing, and crew mobile workflows are one connected system — a schedule change flows into labor forecasts and job cost automatically.
+Aspire wins on depth: scheduling, routing, purchasing, and crew mobile workflows are one connected system, so a schedule change flows into labor forecasts and job cost automatically.
 LMN's Crew app covers the essentials well (schedules, punch-ins with GPS verification, route optimization, per-visit notes) and is included on every tier.
-For a 10-crew company, LMN's field tools are usually plenty; for a 40-crew commercial operation juggling subcontractors and purchasing, Aspire's integration is the difference-maker.
+For a 10-crew company, LMN's field tools are usually plenty; for a 40-crew commercial operation juggling subcontractors and purchasing, Aspire's connected system is what you're paying for.

 Profitability tracking

-Both do real-time job costing — but check the tier.
+Both do real-time job costing, but check the tier.
 In LMN, real-time job costing, equipment/material costing, and vendor bill tracking live on the Professional plan ($648/month), not Starter.
-Aspire's per-property, per-service-line profitability reporting is arguably the deepest in the industry — it's a big part of what you're paying for.
+Aspire's per-property, per-service-line profitability reporting is arguably the deepest in the industry, and it's a big part of what you're paying for.

 The uncomfortable question: if profitability visibility is the main thing you want, both are expensive ways to get it.
 Tracking estimated vs actual job costs doesn't require an operations platform.